Examples of recent questions relating to First Trust Bank transfer of equity

-- I plan to refinance my home in Wakefield
+- I intend to remortgage my apartment in Timperley

-moving from Virgin Money to First Trust Bank.
-The apartment is currently in joint names but intend for it to be in my name only as and when I transfer.
-My former partner has agreed to this and is happy to sign a form but neither of us want to get a second conveyancer involved.
+changing from Natwest to First Trust Bank.
+The flat is currently in joint names but I would like it to be in my sole name when I transfer.
+My wife has agreed to this and is happy to sign a form but neither of us want to get a second conveyancing solicitor involved.

 If you are adding someone on to the title deeds how do you wish to hold the property?
 Please provide your instructions by completing and returning a“Joint Ownership Declaration” Questionnaire.

-Information to consider in supplemental the above First Trust Bank transfer of equity information :
+Information to consider in conjunction with the above First Trust Bank transfer of equity Questions and Answers :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the First Trust Bank conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold properties

-If your property is leasehold, the lease may require that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance